 Each piece of content is an avenue that can lead to client acquisition or passive sales.
 Be patient.
 Be intentional.
 Speak from your heart and from what is alive for you in this moment.

 A blog you write today, might be the point of contact for 100’s of people down the line.
-Create with intention, with long-term mindset and because you have something valuable to say.
-Avoid falling into the cooking cutter mode of creation, and definitely avoid of forced creation because you feel you 'should.
+Create with intention, a long-term mindset and because you have something valuable to say.
+Avoid falling into the cooking cutter mode of creation, and definitely avoid forced creation because you feel you 'should'.
 People can feel this.
 Instead find the inspiration and create from there!
 One beautifully crafted piece of content is better than 10 pieces of content with no soul.

 4. Engage in continuing education

 In our opinion, the importance of using CE to create authentic and impactful businesses cannot be overstated.
 The reason CE is so powerful is because we are continually widening the lens through which we see the world, health, ourselves and others.
 It can also spark new areas of interest, offer us a-ha moments, and it can direct us on our path and point us in different trajectories.

 CE is a great way to reignite excitement, motivation and inspiration.
 It is a great tool for networking and of course, it makes us better practitioners.
 It can also help determine or confirm what direction we want to take our practices.
 Overall, we think CE is 10/10.

 CE doesn’t have to be seminars or courses - although, we super recommend taking ours ;).
 It can be reading blogs, YouTube videos, listening to podcasts, reading books or attending conferences.

 5. Spend time on your business before other professional obligations